Cancerbackup: Symptoms

 Local recurrence

-Sometimes a small number of breast cancer cells, that were too small to see, are left at the area of the operation after surgery.
-If this happens, these cancer cells may grow and form a new lump.
-Lumps may form in the remaining breast tissue after a lumpectomy, in the skin near the breast after a mastectomy, or in the operation scar.
-However, most cancers that are found after a lumpectomy are new cancers and not a recurrence.
+Sometimes a few breast cancer cells, that were too small to see, are left at the area of the operation after surgery.
+If this happens, the cancer may come back in the remaining breast tissue after a lumpectomy, in the skin near the breast after a mastectomy, or in the operation scar.

-The first sign of a local recurrence is usually the development of a small lump (sometimes called a nodule) in the skin or in the scar, or there may be a lump in the deeper breast tissue.
-These local recurrences can usually be treated and controlled, but it is important to report it to your doctor as soon as you notice it.
-If it is left untreated the skin in the area may break down and become sore (ulcerated).
+When this happens, the first sign is usually a small lump (sometimes called a nodule) on the skin or in the scar, or there may be a lump in the deeper breast tissue.
+A nodule can usually be treated and controlled, but it is important to report it to your doctor as soon as you notice it, because if it is left untreated the skin in the area may break down and become sore or ulcerated.

 Secondary breast cancer in the lymph nodes

 If the breast cancer cells have spread to the lymph nodes they will cause a firm, usually painless, swelling.
-This happens most often in the lymph nodes of the armpit (axilla) or in the neck, but can affect lymph nodes in other parts of the body, such as behind the breast bone (sternum) or next to the collar bones.
+This most often happens in the lymph nodes of the armpit (axilla) or in the neck.

 Lymphoedema (swollen arm)

-Treatment for lymphoedema is discussed on the controlling symptoms page.
+The treatment for lymphoedema is discussed on the Controlling syptoms page.

 Secondary breast cancer in the bone